maxellende/PoC-Snowflake/README.md

 ![Architecture of the project](Project/images/archi_snowflake.PNG)

-The files feature_engineering.ipynb and model.ipynb are actually in the same file model.ipynb, as the feature enginering takes place in the pipeline of the grid search cross-validation.
+Feature engineering and model training are actually in the same file model.ipynb, as the feature enginering takes place in the pipeline of the grid search cross-validation.
 The schema here is not actually accurate but helps understand what can be done with Snowflake.

 ## Data